Guide

 A flow path between two nodes.
 Each edge carries a commodity (like throughput) with min/max bounds, cost, yield, and optional resource consumption.

-A limit on the system: a budget cap, capacity ceiling, minimum delivery requirement, or resource limit.
-Constraints are what make the problem interesting.
+A limit on the system: a budget cap, capacity ceiling, minimum delivery, or resource limit.

 What you want to optimize — maximize throughput, minimize cost, or minimize resource use.

-A constraint that is fully used in the recommended plan.
-Solver notes may call this a binding constraint.
-Relaxing an active limit can improve the answer.
+A constraint fully used up in the baseline answer — a binding constraint, in solver terms.
+Relaxing it can improve the answer.

-How much the objective improves when you relax a limit by one unit.
-Solver notes may call this shadow price.
-A high marginal value means the limit is worth investigating.
+How much the objective improves when you relax a limit by one unit, also called its shadow price.
+A high value flags a limit worth a closer look.

-How much room is left before a limit becomes active.
-Solver notes may call this slack.
-More headroom usually means that constraint is not driving the decision.
+How much room is left before a limit becomes active, also called slack.
+Plenty of headroom usually means the limit is not driving the decision.